Book cover

 1.2.1 Requirements

-Requirements define what a system should do and how it should behave.
+Requirements define both what a system should do and how it should behave.
 Accordingly, Requirements Engineering designates the activities carried out to elicit, analyze, document, and validate a system’s requirements.

 Let’s consider a banking application as an example.
 The functional requirements of this application may include account balance display, statement generation, transfers between accounts, and debit card cancellation, among others.
 The non-functional requirements might be as follows: